haskell/security-advisories/guides/github.md

 PR has been approved (time-of-check-vs-time-of-use type of concerns).

 If using actions which are defined outside of your organisation (that is, using the `uses` syntax), these should be pinned by commit hash.
-Don't pin be version tag as these tags can be forced pushed.
+Don't pin by version tag as these tags can be forced pushed.
 The [Scorecards Pinned Dependencies workflow][scorecard] can help identify which actions should still be pinned.
 [Dependabot][dependabot] is able to upgrade the versions of these